Non-alcoholic Fatty Liver Disease

 WHAT YOU SHOULD KNOW:

 - Take your medicine as directed.
-Call your primary healthcare provider if you think your medicine is not helping or if you have side effects.
+Contact your primary healthcare provider (PHP) if you think your medicine is not helping or if you have side effects.
 Tell him if you are allergic to any medicine.
 Keep a list of the medicines, vitamins, and herbs you take.
 Include the amounts, and when and why you take them.
 Bring the list or the pill bottles to follow-up visits.
 Carry your medicine list with you in case of an emergency.

 - You feel more tired than usual.

 - Your skin or the whites of your eyes look yellow.

 - You have questions or concerns about your condition or care.

 - You have trouble thinking clearly or are confused.

 - You have shaking, chills, and a fever.

 © 2013 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.